paymentwall/paymentwall.github.io/index.md

 Integrating Paymentwall is easy.

-This page lists is a high-level overview of all the ways to integrate Paymentwall into a website, application, webstore or Smart TV service.
+This page lists a high-level overview of all ways to integrate Paymentwall into a website, application, web store or Smart TV service.

 * To build a custom integration, check which API works best to accept payments: Widget API, Checkout API or Direct APIs in the [API Overview](#api-overview).
 * To study all the APIs, such as cancelling subscriptions, issuing refunds, getting the list of supported methods, go to [full API Reference](/apis).